Shropshire Union Canal: Chester Canal

-In Chester, from the top of the arm leading down to the Dee, the SU follows the old Chester Canal built in 1772 to connect Chester and Nantwich.
 The canal passes alongside the city walls of Chester in a deep, vertical red sandstone cutting.
-After Chester, there are only a few locks as the canal crosses the nearly flat Chester Plain, passes Beeston Castle, and the junctions at Barbridge and Hurleston and arrives at Nantwich basin, the original terminus of the Chester Canal.
+After Chester, there are only a few locks as the canal ascends to the nearly flat Chester Plain, passes to the north of Beeston Castle, and the junctions at Barbridge and Hurleston to arrive at Nantwich basin, the original terminus of the Chester Canal.
+At Barbridge, the Middlewich Branch of the SU goes northeast to Middlewich on the Trent and Mersey Canal (via the tiny Wardle Canal).
+This was the original planned main line of the Chester Canal, but was only authorised in 1827 and completed in 1833.